ARM-software/SDS-Framework/README.md

 # SDS Framework

 The **Synchronous Data Stream (SDS) Framework** implements a data stream management, provides methods and helper tools for developing and optimizing embedded applications that integrate DSP and ML algorithms.
-This framework may be used stand-alone, but also in combination with [**CMSIS-Stream**](https://github.com/ARM-software/CMSIS-Stream) that allows to combine algorihms using a compute graph.
+This framework may be used stand-alone, but also in combination with [**CMSIS-Stream**](https://github.com/ARM-software/CMSIS-Stream) that allows to combine algorithms using a compute graph.

 ## Overview